 MLA citations are in the style of Author-Page.
 In-text citations with one author will always include the author's last name and the page number or other locator (e.g. line number or time stamp).
 There is no punctuation within the citation, and no initials for the author's first or middle name are necessary.

-Note: In the case where the first time the author is cited, the author's name is used in the sentence, the author's full name is used.
+Note: In the case where the first time that the author is cited the author's name is used in the sentence, the author's full name is used.
 All following entries use the author's last name.

 Ovid describes Erysichthon's hunger as a "violent affliction [that] had wasted away the whole / of his substance and nothing was left to fuel his virulent malady" (336).

-Erysichthon ignores the warning of the tree nymph that foretell her vengeance as he cuts down the ancient oak (Ovid 330-331).
+Erysichthon ignores the warning of the tree nymph that foretells her vengeance as he cuts down the ancient oak (Ovid 330-331).

 Use linking phrases to make it clear that all the information you are using is from the same place.
 Different page or paragraph numbers can also be used to indicate where in the source the information came from, as shown below: